Skip to main content

 Draw a Warehouse Layout Template

-After you’ve dreamed up what your warehouse should look like, it’s time to put your ideas to paper (or screen).
+After you’ve dreamed up your ideal warehouse, it’s time to put your ideas to paper or screen.
 Creating a mock-up isn’t just for art class.

 Measure Your Warehouse

-Be careful to measure your warehouse dimensions exactly, including ceiling clear height.
+Be careful to measure dimensions exactly, including ceiling clear height.

 Identify Obstructions

-Make note of building columns, sprinkler systems, heaters, fans, offices, etc.
+Note building columns, sprinkler systems, heaters, fans, and offices.

 Draw Warehouse Blueprint